Governance & Succession

 • Amendment conditions

-Authority is distributed across defined Offices to preserve structural balance.
+Authority is distributed across defined Offices to preserve institutional continuity.

 Authority under Charter is exercised through defined Principal Offices: